- In The Glass Castle: A Memoir, Jeannette Walls wrote about her very unusual childhood and bizarre parents.

 Your life is filled with memoir ideas!

-The list above contains just a few of the many possible ideas for memoirs.
+The list above contains just a few of the many possible memoir ideas.
 If you’re not sure what your memoir should be about, think through all that has happened to you.
 Ask yourself about the challenges, questions, hurdles or insights that have arisen from your experiences.
 Your potential themes lie in your answer to this question.